-According to The Green Age blog, heat loss through an uninsulated cavity wall accounts for around 35% of your energy bill – that’s reason enough!
+According to The Green Age blog, heat loss through an uninsulated cavity wall accounts for around 35% of your energy bill!
 And then there’s the environmental issue – the amount of carbon used in creating this excess energy all adds to our nation’s carbon footprint.

 After introducing the Building Regulations 1985, I seemed to spend most of my time calculating U-values for all elements of a house structure.
 U-value measures thermal transmittance – the lower the value, the greater the resistance to heat loss.

 Although they’ve been around since the 1960s, the required U-value for walls dropped from 1.7 in 1965 to 1.0 in 1976 and 0.6 in 1985.
 It was a massive drop requiring a significant re-think of how we insulated our homes.
-For the first time, we were taking the whole structure into account rather than the individual elements.
+We now had to consider the whole structure rather than the individual elements.